On June 12, 1963, Medgar Evers was murdered by a white supremacist in the driveway outside his home in Jackson, Mississippi.

 Evers was inducted into the United States Army in 1942.
 By the end of the war, Evers was among a generation of Black veterans committed “to return [home] fighting” for change.

-The initial “fight” for Evers was to register to vote as an affirmation of citizenship.
+The initial “fight” for Evers was to register to vote.
 In the summer of 1946, along with his brother, Charles, and several other Black veterans, Evers registered to vote at the Decatur city hall.
 But on Election Day, the veterans were prevented by racist whites from casting their ballots.

 In 1952, he joined the NAACP.
 As a field worker for the NAACP, Evers traveled through his home state encouraging African Americans to register to vote.

 The experience only deepened Evers’s conviction that the status quo in Mississippi had to change.
 By 1954, Evers began an 8-year career as the Mississippi state field secretary for the NAACP, including the creation of NAACP youth councils.